Direct competition results from strong competiton for limited resource: Mutations

 This can be further analyzed in the regime $\e$ small and leads to

 still with the information that the measure $n(t)$ is supported by the points where $u(t)$ vanishes.
 This is also the limit of \eqref{comp_mut} in the regime of small $\mu$. \\

-We can conclude that the analysis of small mutations, both for the chemostat model and the direct competiton model, is compatible with the multiscale analysis in section \ref{sec:ddc} that relates both models.
+We can conclude that the formal analysis of small mutations, both for the chemostat model and the direct competition model, is compatible with the multiscale analysis in section \ref{sec:ddc} that relates both models.
+Of course a rigorous analysis again requires mathematical developments, in particular appropriate estimates,which are beyond the scope of the present paper.
 This is the regime of interest that we choose later in section \ref{sec:numerics} for numerical illustration.
-In this regime, we recover also, at a populational level, the results of standard adpative dynamics \cite{SG.EK.GM.JM:98, OD:04} and the references therein.
+In this regime, we recover also, at a population level, the results of standard adaptive dynamics \cite{SG.EK.GM.JM:98, OD:04} and the references therein.